inc1/House-finder/README.md

 # house-finder
-A web site where people can find vacant houses, lands.
+A web site where people can find vacant houses for rent or sale.